Get

 • Drooling

 If you believe your dog may have ingested or inhaled something containing THC, or if they show any of these signs, you should take them to the vet immediately.
-It’s important to let your vet know what’s going on so that they can give them the appropriate treatment quickly by ruling out other possible diagnoses.
+It’s important to let the vet know what’s going on so that they can give them the appropriate treatment quickly by ruling out other possible diagnoses.

 Chemical Flavorings